fnarltepe/NarlitepeEtAl2025/README.md

   <span style="font-size: 28px;"> Overview</span>
 </h1>
 <p align="justify">
-This repository hosts the rupture models for the study titled "Impact of Rupture Geometry Modeling on Rapid Earthquake Loss Assessments."
-The research addresses a critical challenge in post-earthquake response: accurately estimating ground shaking when detailed rupture information is not immediately available.
-We systematically evaluate the performance of different rupture modeling approaches,from simple Point-Source models to Planar and Pre-Calculated ruptures, against a Benchmark model.
-This evaluation is conducted over a set of scenario earthquakes, allowing for a controlled comparison of how each method performs across different magnitudes and tectonic contexts.
+This repository serves as an archive for the  rupture models used in the study, "Impact of Rupture Geometry Modeling on Rapid Earthquake Loss Assessments."
+The research addresses a pivotal challenge in the field of rapid impact assessment: the accurate quantification of ground-shaking intensity in the immediate aftermath of a significant seismic event, when constraints on finite-fault rupture geometry are typically limited.
+To systematically investigate this issue, the study conducts a rigorous comparative analysis of different rupture modeling methodologies.
+These approaches are from simplified Point-Source approximations to more geometrically refined Planar and Pre-Calculated rupture models.
+The performance of these rupture models is evaluated against a Benchmark rupture model, which is based on detailed, published finite-fault solutions where available.

+The evaluation framework is applied to a comprehensive suite of scenario earthquakes, meticulously selected to encompass a diverse range of seismic magnitudes and tectonic settings.
+This enables a robust and systematic comparison, evaluating the sensitivity of loss estimates to the choice of rupture characterization across different seismogenic environments.

+The findings provide critical insights and practical recommendations for enhancing the accuracy and reliability of rapid post-earthquake impact assessments, particularly for institutions and organizations responsible for emergency response and resource allocation.
 </p>

 <h1 align="left">